NethServer/docs/developer-manual/en/templates.rst

 and automatically get the ``#!/usr/bin/perl -w`` line and a comment containing the contents of the default template-begin file.

-.. note: You may also need a ``templates.metadata`` configuration file if your generated file needs to be executable.
+.. note:: You may also need a ``templates.metadata`` configuration file if your generated file needs to be executable.

 Template fragment ordering
 --------------------------